oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 ### Power Apps and Power Automate

 Power App and Power Automate are Office 365 tools to develop and create cross platform applications with minimal amount of coding.
-These tools enable an organisation to create forms, capture information, automate business process and present it in a report to the Agency.
+These tools enable an organisation to create forms, capture information, automate business process and present it in a report to the organisation.

 Power Apps and Power Automate is built with an underlying connector that allows application to consume to be displayed and business process to act on this information.
 These connectors provide ability to consume or leverage on existing business tools.
 Power Apps and Power Automate connectors can be categorised as: